-Irish Dublin Coddle… during modern times is a wonderful update to a Traditional Irish recipe for Dublin Coddle aka Dublin Dish containing quality plain pork sausages, rashers, quality ham, onions, potatoes, broth, Guinness Beer, fresh chopped parsley, and seasoned with only salt and pepper.
+Irish Dublin Coddle during modern times is a beautiful update to a Traditional Irish recipe for Dublin Coddle, aka Dublin Dish containing quality plain pork sausages, rashers, quality ham, onions, potatoes, broth, Guinness Beer, fresh chopped parsley, and seasoned with only salt and pepper.

-My husband’s family is Irish and of course, I start making a big to-do over his favorite Holiday ST. Patrick’s Day well in advance every year.
-Irish recipes start making an appearance before March 17th in our house.
-I thought I would get kick-started today and do a bit of an update to one our favorite family recipes, Dublin Coddle.
+My husband’s family is Irish, and of course, I start making a big to-do over his favorite Holiday ST. Patrick’s Day well in advance every year.
+Irish recipes begin making an appearance before March 17th in our house.
+I would get kick-started today and do a bit of an update to one of our favorite family recipes, Dublin Coddle.

 What is St. Patrick’s day truly about?

-Below you will find my updated version of a beloved family comfort food with simple ingredients and easy directions to kick your own celebration.
+Below you will find my updated version of a favorite family comfort food with simple ingredients and easy directions to kick your celebration.

 - 2 tablespoons Olive oil